Guide to Email Design and Best Practices

 Nobody wants to read a cluttered, disorganised email; it overwhelms receivers and increases the likelihood of desertion.

 Hence, the user experience must be at the top of mind while designing emails, leaving enough white space, using the right supported font families, creating a clear visual hierarchy, and strategically placing textual and visual content to make it easy to consume.

-Interactive components offer a gaming experience within the email, which lowers barriers to engagement and improves the user experience by allowing subscribers to interact with email without having to follow links.
+Interactive components offer a gaming experience within the email, which lowers barriers to engagement and improves the user experience by allowing subscribers to interact with the email without having to follow links.
 This is crucial for obtaining high-intent email clicks.

 4. Play Strategically with Images, Graphics and their Placement

-- Choose high-resolution pictures and images for the emails and avoid non-stock images.
+- Choose high-resolution pictures and images for the emails, and avoid non-stock images.